Your Guide to Creating a Bucket List

 Completing items on your bucket list can be hard work, depending on what you have on there, and it can be expensive, especially if it’s all travel related.
 This is especially true if you have high-end goals or are on a budget.

 Want to travel a lot?
 Start with small weekend getaways close to home that are more affordable or within budget.
-Groupon and Living Social can help reduce expenses as well as traveling in the offseason.
+Groupon and Living Social can help reduce expenses as well as travel in the offseason.

 Find a Friend